Cancer

 Wording effective 2026-05-17 · confidence verified

-Early stage cancer – the payment will be limited to the lesser of: 10% of the Critical Illness Cover Amount, or $20,000.
-A carcinoma in situ characterised by a focal autonomous new growth of carcinomatous cells, which has not yet resulted in the invasion of normal tissues... confirmed by a tissue biopsy and classified as Tis according to the TNM staging method or FIGO stage O.
+Early stage cancer – the payment will be limited to the lesser of: 10% of the Critical Illness Cover Amount, or $20,000. ...
+A carcinoma in situ characterised by a focal autonomous new growth of carcinomatous cells, which has not yet resulted in the invasion of normal tissues.

 Related exclusions (3)